OMR-PRAIG-UA-ES/kernpy/docs/index.md

 4. [Explanation](explanation.md)
 5. [About](about.md)

-Quickly find what you're looking for depending on your use case by looking at the different pages.
+Quickly find what you are looking for depending on your use case by looking at the different pages.

 ## Acknowledgements